datacarpentry/image-processing/_episodes/02-image-basics.md

 Before discussing additional formats, familiarity with image compression will be helpful.
 Let's delve into that subject with a challenge.
-For this challenge, you will need to know about bits / bytes and how those are use to express computer storage capacities.
+For this challenge, you will need to know about bits / bytes and how those are used to express computer storage capacities.
 If you already know, you can skip to the challenge below.

 >## Bits and bytes